trinodb/trino/docs/src/main/sphinx/sql/create-materialized-view.rst

 reads of view data over time, or by multiple users, all trigger repeated processing.
 This is avoided for materialized views.

-When the underlying data changes, the materialized view becomes out of sync with the source tables.
-Update the data in the materialized view with the :doc:`refresh-materialized-view` statement.

 The optional ``OR REPLACE`` clause causes the materialized view to be replaced if it already exists rather than raising an error.

 The optional ``IF NOT EXISTS`` clause causes the materialized view only to be created or replaced if it does not exist yet.

+The optional ``GRACE PERIOD`` clause specifies how long the query materialization is used for querying.
+If the time elapsed since last materialized view refresh is greater than the grace period, the materialized view acts as a normal view and the materialized data is not used.
+If not specified, the grace period defaults to infinity.
+See :doc:`refresh-materialized-view` for more about refreshing materialized views.

 The optional ``COMMENT`` clause causes a ``string`` comment to be stored with the metadata about the materialized view.
 The comment is displayed with the